neo-one-suite/neo-one/docs/testing.md

 * yourSmartContract
   * Your smart contract will be available by its name in camel case and gives you full access to your smart contract api.
 * client
   * The NEO•ONE client api is your main resource for interfacing with the blockchain.
 You can create wallets, scrape blocks, and much more.
-Learn about the client api in detail [here](/docs/en/client.html).
+Learn about the client api in detail [here](/docs/en/client-api.html).
 * developerClient
   * The developerClient allows you to interface with the blockchain in ways that only make sense during development.
 You can force consensus, fast forward the network, and much more.
-Learn about the developerClient api in detail [here]().
+Learn about the developer client api in detail [here](/docs/en/developer-client-api.html).
 * masterAccountID
   * A master wallet with plenty of NEO and GAS for you to play with.
 * networkName